 (New Amsterdam Records), Harmonic Constellations for violinist Mari Kimura (New World Records), Cello Constellations for Clarice Jensen, Radians Phase II for Third Sound (Innova Recordings), Jaunpuri and Hijaz Prelude for pianist Sophia Subbayya Vastek (Innova Recordings), and a New Music USA commission for an album with Indian vocalist Mashkoor Ali Khan and tabla virtuoso Anindo Chatterjee.
 Chapters are devoted to Harrison’s music in the books Grand Obsession (Perri Knize, Scribner) and Temperament (Stuart Isacoff, Alfred A. Knopf).

-As La Monte Young’s composition and tuning assistant in the 1980’s Harrison executed the specialized tunings and scores for Young's 6½-hour work, The Well-Tuned Piano, eventually becoming the only other person to perform this monumental work.
+As La Monte Young’s composition and tuning assistant in the 1980’s, Harrison executed the specialized tunings and scores for Young's 6½-hour work, The Well-Tuned Piano, eventually becoming the only other person to perform this work.
 Later Harrison created the “harmonic piano,” an extensively modified grand piano able to play 24 notes per octave.
 Along with Young and Riley, Harrison was a disciple of master Indian vocalist Pandit Pran Nath from 1979 to 1996.
-Since 1999 he has been a disciple of Mashkoor Ali Khan and the co-founder and president of the American Academy of Indian Classical Music.
-Harrison earned his M.M. in composition at the Manhattan School of Music where he studied with Reiko Fueting, and his B.M. in composition at the University of Oregon where he later received the Distinguished Alumnus of the Year Award.
-Harrison has also been on faculty at the Rhode Island School of Design, Manhattan School of Music’s Contemporary Performance Program, and Bang on a Can Summer Institute.
+Since then he continues studying Indian classical music with Mashkoor Ali Khan.